NadavK/phidgets/readme.md

 # PhidgetS - A Phidget Service
-Provides an http to control and receive events from Phidget Devices.
+Provides an http interface to control and receive events from Phidget Devices.

 ## Installation
 ### Project